 London is a global transport hub, so you can easily fly to England from just about anywhere in the world.
-In recent years, the massive growth of budget (‘no-frills’) airlines has increased the number of routes – and reduced the fares – between England and other countries in Europe.
+In recent years, the massive growth of budget (‘no-frills’) airlines have increased the number of routes – and reduced the fares – between England and other countries in Europe.

-International trains are very comfortable, and a very good option to travel to Europe the Channel Tunnel allows direct rail services between England, France and Belgium with onward connections to many other European destinations.
+International trains are very comfortable, and a very good option to travel to Europe the Channel Tunnel allows direct rail services between England, France, and Belgium with onward connections to many other European destinations.

-Travellers can easily get between England and other European countries via long-distance bus or coach.
+Travelers can easily get between England and other European countries via long-distance bus or coach.
 The international network Eurolines connects a huge number of destinations; the website is full of information on routes and options, and you can buy tickets online via one of the national operators.

 Getting to Scotland